Skip to main content Skip to footer

 Your options for a flexible retirement

-The Department of Health and Social Care (DHSC) is making changes to the NHS Pension Scheme rules to enable NHS staff to work more flexibly up to and beyond retirement age.
+The Department of Health and Social Care (DHSC) made changes to the NHS Pension Scheme rules to enable NHS staff to work more flexibly up to and beyond retirement age.

-From 1 October 2023, members of the 1995 Section will also be able to take partial retirement, meaning you can take some or all of your pension without having to leave your job.
+• take partial retirement, meaning you can take some or all of your pension without having to leave your job

 These options are already available to members of the 2008 Section and 2015 Scheme.